-It’s my pleasure to announce that my Gab with the Gurus Show will be resuming soon.
-On Gab with the Gurus, you’ll get inspired by motivating gurus (hence the title) from a variety of fields (such as health, wellness, personal empowerment, relationships, Law of Attraction, etc.) These experts will give you powerful, life-changing insights, brilliant […]
+It’s my pleasure to announce that my Gab with the Gurus Show will resume soon.
+On my Gab with the Gurus podcast, you’ll get inspired by motivating gurus (hence the title) from a variety of fields (such as health, wellness, personal empowerment, relationships, Law of Attraction, etc.) These experts will give you powerful, life-changing insights, […]

 Let’s connect!
 What are your favorite Gab with the Gurus Shows and why?
 Any particular favorite among the famous health gurus on Gab with the Gurus?
 Post your comments here.
 Have you had a chance to listen to such renowned, empowering experts or celebrities as Marianne Williamson, Marilu Henner, Dr. Christiane Northrup, tapping expert Nick […]